mefaun/projectwalkout/README.md

 Extra styles or moves could be learned from buying a DVD at the shop.
 Some may build a dance studio and make profit that way rather than competitions.

+A Ranking page will be accessed by the player to let the player know their current standings.
+They can select options, filtering ranking such as: Top 10 Dancers, Top 50 Dancers, Top 10 Crews, and so on.

 = THE PLATFORM =
 ===============